11 Best Plants For Florida | Beyond Heat: Florida’s Survivors

 Sunlight Requirements

 Full sun in Florida is intense.
 Morning sun with afternoon shade is ideal for many flowering plants.
-Read each plant’s sunlight needs carefully — some species like Lantana require full sun to bloom heavily, while New Guinea Impatiens and Caladiums prefer partial shade to prevent leaf burn.
+Read each plant’s sunlight needs carefully — some species like Firebush require full sun to bloom heavily, while New Guinea Impatiens and Caladiums prefer partial shade to prevent leaf burn.

 Watering and Drought Resistance

 Florida experiences both heavy rain and periodic drought.
 Choosing drought-tolerant species reduces maintenance and water bills.
-Wildflower mixes, Lantana, and Dipladenia are excellent low-water choices once established.
+Wildflower mixes, Firebush, and Dipladenia are excellent low-water choices once established.
 However, plants like Caladiums and Impatiens need consistent moisture to look their best through the growing season.

 Quick Comparison